hamilton-lima/smallflatworld/README.md

 ## next steps

 editor
-- select scene element
-- plus / minus with options : rotate, scale, height
+- update realm with scale
 - delete element
+- add keybinds for edit actions

 - add predefined scale for each library
 - snap to the center of the selected surface, decide if the snap is on the side, top or bottom based on position